abhi2k4/abhi2k4/README.md

 ## 🌌 Beyond the Code
 When I’m not typing away, you can find me:
 - Exploring the mysteries of the universe (or at least Stack Overflow).
-- Gaming like it’s 1999—retro vibes all the way!
-- Dreaming up the next big thing in tech—watch this space.
+- Grinding hard in the Jimmm 💪.

 ---